nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 To say "I don’t understand" is, of course, also a critical judgment, but only after you have tried your hardest does it reflect on the book rather than yourself.
 If you have done everything that can be expected of you and still do not understand, it may be because the book is unintelligible.
 When you say "I don’t understand," watch your tone of voice.
 Be sure it concedes the possibility that it may not be the author’s fault.

-Note that sometimes to udnerstand another you must have read his prerequisit work.
+Note that sometimes to understand another you must have read his prerequisite work.
 Those who judge Kant’s Critique of Pure Reason without reading his Critique of Practical Reason, or Adam Smith’s Wealth of Nations without reading his Theory of the Moral Sentiments, or The Communist Manifesto without Marx’s Capital, are more likely than not to be agreeing or disagreeing with something they do not fully understand.

 ##### Do not be Disputatious (Rule 10)